jaydenuofc/playmaker-v2/README.md

 ```bash
 const API_BASE = "https://playmaker-v2-backend.onrender.com";
 ```
-If your backend URL changes, update this constant inside index.html.
+If your backend URL changes, update this constant inside `index.html`.

 ### 5. Resetting / Updating Roster Data
-Roster changes are saved using browser localStorage.
+Roster changes are saved using browser `localStorage`.

 To fully reset:
   Click Reset to default lineup
   or
-  Clear localStorage in DevTools → Application → Local Storage
+  Clear `localStorage` in DevTools → Application → Local Storage

 ### 6. Deploying the App
 You can deploy this static site on: